 - 1. The addition of a set of functions that can accept Unicode string arguments in place of ANSI string arguments. - 2.
-The addition of new C and SQL data types to describe Unicode data.
+The addition of new C and SQL data types to describe data as ANSI or Unicode data.
 The following sections provide more information for both of these areas.
 To be considered a Unicode application, the application must set the SQL\ATTR\ANSI\APP connection attribute to SQL\AA\FALSE, before a connection is made.
-This will ensure that the CLI will use Unicode as the preferred method of communication between itself and the database.
+This will ensure that CLI will connect as a Unicode client, and all Unicode data will be sent in either UTF-8 for CHAR data or UCS-2 for GRAPHIC data.